Skip to main content

 And it goes deeper than marketing.
 Follow the money.

 According to a 2023 analysis published in Science, ExxonMobil's own scientists accurately forecast global warming starting in the late 1970s.2 Internal models.
 Peer-reviewed accuracy.
 By 2003, they'd been right about warming for twenty-six years.
 According to the Union of Concerned Scientists and DeSmog, during that same period ExxonMobil spent at least $16 million between 1998 and 2005 alone funding organizations dedicated to spreading doubt about climate science.3 The American Enterprise Institute received nearly $5 million cumulatively.
-In 2000, an ExxonMobil advertorial stated it was "impossible for scientists to attribute the recent small surface temperature increase to human activity."
+In a March 2000 advertorial published in the New York Times under the headline "Unsettled Science," ExxonMobil stated it was "impossible for scientists to attribute the recent small surface temperature increase to human activity."7

-They knew.
-They funded the lie.
+Their internal scientists had the data showing warming was real and human-caused.
+Their public communications funded doubt about the same science.
 Because blocking climate regulation protects extraction worth tens of billions in annual revenue.

 This is not a market failure.
 This is not regulatory capture.
 This is not even corruption in the normal sense.
 This is something more structural: entire ideological infrastructures built to protect extraction by making it feel inevitable.